-We build custom websites.
-We also turn away clients who don't need them.
+We build custom websites at Vizantir.
+We also turn away clients who don't need one yet.

 That might sound like bad business, but it's actually good business.
 Happy clients who get results refer other clients.
-Clients who overspent on something they didn't need don't.
+Clients who overspent on something they weren't ready for don't.

 Here's how to figure out which camp you're in.